asta12/dh2642-project/README.md

 If you would like to test our game, install this plugin [Allow CORS](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) to allow CORS.
 Visit our deployed site at: https://dh2642-project-f1eca.web.app/

-**Don't forget to disable the plugin after you are testing our website!!
+⚠️**Don't forget to disable the plugin after you are testing our website!!
 By default the browser restricts CORS for security reasons.**

 ## Description
 Music Quiz with a Twist is a music quiz where the lyrics of a song is read out loud by an AI (text-to-speech).
 You will then have to guess the song by selecting the correct title of the song from a selection of titles.